THE SUMMERISLE GUIDE

 Once you see the snake, assess how close you are.
 A timber rattlesnake strike can cover a distance of between about one third to one half the snake's length.
 Thus, as a rule of thumb, a three foot (1 meter) snake has about an eighteen inch (0.5 meter) strike radius.
 That said, a strike moves faster than the human eye, so best to overestimate their strike distance than to be proven wrong.
 You cannot move fast enough to avoid their bite if they are intent upon striking.

-- Have someone immediately and with no delay call code "FANG" on the nearest radio [see additional sheet in this packet for radio locations] and give your exact location, while someone else immediately and with no delay phones 911 and informs EMTs of the species of snake (if known), size, and time of the bite, as well as the address of the event.
+- - Have someone immediately and with no delay call code "FANG" on the nearest radio [see additional sheet in this packet for radio locations] and give your exact location, while someone else immediately and with no delay phones 911 and informs EMTs of the species of snake (if known), size, and time of the bite, as well as the address of the event.
 This is of paramount importance: although the likelihood of a bite is astronomically low, if bitten, an ambulance must immediately be called.
-There is no treatment for a potentially lethal bite, except antivenom.
+There is no treatment for a potentially lethal bite, except antivenom, which only the ambulance can bring.

 TIPS AND TRICKS